 Larissa Nez (Diné) is of the Mud People and born for the Mountain Cove People.
 Her maternal grandfather is of the Red Running into the Water People and her paternal grandfather is of the Big Water People.
 She was born and raised in Diné Bikéyah (Navajo Nation).
-She is a Ph.D. student in the Department of Ethnic Studies at the University of California, Berkeley where she is the recipient of the Chancellor’s Fellowship and Katherine Sweeney Fellowship.

-Larissa’s doctoral research focuses on the connections between critical Indigenous theory, decolonial theory, and the Black Radical Tradition.
+Larissa is a a second year Ph.D. student in the Department of Ethnic Studies at the University of California, Berkeley.
+Her doctoral research focuses on the connections between critical Indigenous theory, decolonial theory, and the Black Radical Tradition.
 Particularly, she is concerned with resistance and survivance expressed through modern and contemporary visual and performing arts, archival research that centers strategies of refusal and possibility, and the embodiment of memory and the interior life through the interpretation of sacred geographies/hydrologies/cosmologies as sites of geopolitical and social resistance but also sites where kinship and belonging emerge.
 Larissa is interested in articulating the ways that Afro-Indigenous, Black, and Indigenous peoples are developing new languages and forms of expression that ultimately heal and generate new ways of life and being.

 Nez, Larissa.
 “Indigenous Power in Public Places,” In Jaune Quick-To-See Smith: A Retrospective, edited by Beth Huseman.
 New York, NY: The Whitney Museum of American Art, 2023.